Anthony Rizzo Player Props: Yankees vs. Red Sox

-Anthony Rizzo -- .132 average over his past 10 games -- will be in action for the New York Yankees against the Boston Red Sox, with Brayan Bello on the hill, on June 11 at 7:10 PM ET.
+The New York Yankees, including Anthony Rizzo (.054 slugging percentage in past 10 games, including zero home run), take on starting pitcher Tanner Houck and the Boston Red Sox at Fenway Park, Friday at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Red Sox.
+In his previous game he had a hitless showing (0-for-3) against the Mets.

 Anthony Rizzo Game Info & Props vs. the Red Sox